 Focus on Conservation

 By road: Andersson’s is accessible by road, but no self-drive activities are allowed within the concession.
-Andersson’s Gate is the closest access to Etosha and entrance is affected by its gate times.
-It’s about a 4-hour drive from Windhoek (425 km).
+Andersson’s gate is the closest access to Etosha and entrance is affected by its gate times.
+It’s about a four-hour drive from Windhoek (425km).

 Our Take on Andersson’s Camp

 It’s a rustic, yet exclusive camp with quirky little extras like the outdoor showers.
 As with all Wilderness Safaris properties, the staff, service and hospitality are exceptional.
 It has an excellent location and you get to experience the best of both worlds on safari: the private Ongava and the world-famous Etosha with its ‘white’ elephants.
 Well worth a visit!

 - Accommodation and all meals